awsdocs/aws-iot-docs/developerguide/rule-destination.md

 ## Enabling a topic rule destination<a name="enable-destination"></a>

-To enable a destination, call `UpdateTopicRuleDistination` and set the topic rule's status to `ENABLED`\.
+To enable a destination, call `UpdateTopicRuleDestination` and set the topic rule's status to `ENABLED`\.
 You do not need to re\-validate the URL\.

 ## Sending a new confirmation message<a name="trigger-confirm"></a>

-To trigger a new confirmation message for a destination, call `UpdateTopicRuleDistination` and set the topic rule destination's status to `IN_PROGRESS`\.
+To trigger a new confirmation message for a destination, call `UpdateTopicRuleDestination` and set the topic rule destination's status to `IN_PROGRESS`\.

 ## Deleting a topic rule destination<a name="delete-destination"></a>